violet-hill/vh-mode/README.md

       // callback on `edit` state
       edit: function() {
         var user = $scope.user;
-        // used `form` variable for easy reverting on cancel
+        // `form` variable is used for easy reverting on cancel
         $scope.form = { name: user.name, ... };
       },
       // callback on `changePassword` state